browserengineering/book/book/animations.md

 Optimizing Compositing
 ======================

-At this point, our browser now successfully runs composited animations while avoiding needless rasters.
+At this point, our browser now successfully runs composited animations while avoiding needless layout and raster.
 But compared to a real browser, there are *way* too many composited layers---one per paint command!
-That is a big waste of GPU memory: each composited layer allocates a surface, and each of those allocates and holds on to GPU memory.
+That is a big waste of GPU memory and time: each composited layer allocates a surface, and each of those allocates and holds on to GPU memory.
 GPU memory is limited, and we want to use less of it when possible.

 To that end, we'd like to use fewer composited layers.
 The simplest thing we can do is put paint commands into the same composited layer